skysqlinc/terraform-provider-skysql-beta/docs/index.md

 The following examples use Bash on Linux (x64).

 1. On a Linux operating system with Internet access, download the plugin from GitHub using the shell.
-Replace 'x.y.z' below with the release version (see above link for available releases).

     ```console
     RELEASE=x.y.z